AI & Matching6 min read

 The Bias Question: How Manual Matching Falls Short

 One of the less discussed advantages of algorithmic matching is its potential to reduce unconscious bias.
-When program administrators match mentors and mentees manually, research from Qooper and Brancher shows that several cognitive biases creep in:
+When program administrators match mentors and mentees manually, research on human judgment -- including Daniel Kahneman's work in Noise: A Flaw in Human Judgment and Harvard Business Review's analysis of decision-making biases -- shows that several cognitive biases creep in:

 Algorithmic matching can sidestep these patterns by relying on structured data: career goals, skills inventories, development objectives, and stated preferences.
 Some platforms use blind or semi-blind matching, where the algorithm evaluates compatibility without access to demographic identifiers.